sqlpad/sqlpad/docs/getting-started.md

 There are 2 options to run SQLPad: Install [Node.js](https://nodejs.org/) and [build and run SQLPad from the git repository](https://github.com/rickbergfalk/sqlpad/blob/master/DEVELOPER-GUIDE.md), or use the [docker images on Docker Hub](https://hub.docker.com/r/sqlpad/sqlpad/).

 SQLPad does not require any additional servers other than its own self.
-By default it uses SQLite and the filesystem for storing queries, query results, and web sessions.
+By default it uses SQLite and the file system for storing queries, query results, and web sessions.
 SQLite may be replaced with an external database using the `SQLPAD_BACKEND_DB_URI` environment variable as of v5.

 The `SQLPAD_DB_PATH` must still be provided however, as it is used for sessions and query result storage.
 This requirement will be removed in a later 5.x release.